Lorti/manu.ninja/_posts/2016-12-15-lightweight-testing-of-front-end-npm-packages.md

 ## Testing in a browser environment with Browserify, tape and Sinon

-You now have your project set up and want to confirm that everything is working correctly.
+We now have our project set up and want to confirm that everything is working correctly.
 This last section therefore deals with how to test your front-end code automatically.
-You will utilize [Browserify](http://browserify.org/), [tape](https://github.com/substack/tape) and [Sinon](http://sinonjs.org/), with the help of `babelify`{:.no-highlight}, `tape-run`{:.no-highlight} and `tap-spec`{:.no-highlight}.
+We'll utilize [Browserify](http://browserify.org/), [tape](https://github.com/substack/tape) and [Sinon](http://sinonjs.org/), with the help of `babelify`{:.no-highlight}, `tape-run`{:.no-highlight} and `tap-spec`{:.no-highlight}.

 <figure>
 <figcaption>package.json</figcaption>